JohnKendrick/PDielec/BuildDocs/Theory.md

 For ionic systems it is common practice in solid state QM and MM programs to include a long wave-length, non-analytic correction to the mass weighted dynamical matrix at the $\Gamma$ point, which describes the coupling of the longitudinal optic (LO) modes to the induced field resulting from the vibration.
 This may be written for atoms $s$ and $t$ and their Cartesian components $\alpha$ and $\beta$ as [@Gonze1997];

-~ Equation {#eq-LODynamicaMatrix}
+~ Equation {#eq-LODynamicalMatrix}
 \left( \tensorbf{D}^\text{LO}_{\mathbf{q \rightarrow 0}} \right)_{s,\alpha;t,\beta} = \left( \tensorbf{D} \right)_{s,\alpha;t,\beta}\mathbf{+}\frac{4\pi}{V\sqrt{M_{s}M_{t}}}\mathbf{\ }\frac{\left( {\bar{\mathbf{q}}}^{\text{T}}{{\mathbf{\ }\tensorbf{Z}}}_{s} \right)_{\alpha}\left( {\bar{\mathbf{q}}}^{\text{T}}{\tensorbf{Z}}_t \right)_\beta}{{\bar{\mathbf{q}}}^{\text{T}}\mathbf{\cdot}{{\tensorbs{\varepsilon}}}_{\infty} \cdot \bar{\mathbf{q}}}
 ~

 The mass weighting has been incorporated through the mass of the atoms, $M_s$ and $M_t$.
 The correction depends upon the direction, $\bar{\mathbf{q}}$, that the long wave-length limit is approached.
 Diagonalisation of the corrected matrix gives the squared frequencies of N-1 LO modes and 2N-2 TO modes, Equation [#eq-eigenvalues].
 In some of the examples given below the LO frequencies will be given for comparison with the TO frequencies.

 ## Effect of Particle Shape on Infrared Absorption